Skip to content

 Paws for Stress Relief

 Come pet the pups!
 Paws for Stress Relief brings therapy dogs to campus for students to spend some time with.
-This monthly program occurs on Thursdays from 6–7:15 p.m. at Eastman School of Music.
-The Health Promotion Office also provides educational information, fun activities, and stress-relief giveaways such as lavender sachets or stress balls.
+Health Promotion also provides educational information, fun activities, and stress-relief giveaways such as lavender sachets or stress balls.
+Upcoming Paws events are announced in Eastman Weekly and can be found on CCC.

 Promotion of Physical Fitness

-This year, additional emphasis will be placed on promoting physical fitness to Eastman students.
 Through a collaborative effort between the Eastman School of Music and the YMCA at Innovation Square, students can purchase a discounted monthly membership for $35.
-Less than a five-minute walk from the SLC, the YMCA at Innovation Square is a brand-new, dynamic facility with ample weight room, cardio, and studio elements.
+Less than a five-minute walk from the SLC, the YMCA at Innovation Square is a dynamic facility with ample weight room, cardio, and studio elements.

 Yoga